Climate change and human systems

 1. Readings.
 This will be a reading intensive course with reading assigned for most class meetings.
 The readings will primarily be from course books but will also include assigned articles.

 2. Discussions.
 There will be an online discussion of the readings in Yellowdig.
-The discussions will be centered around a set of assigned questions.
-We will use class time to address any outstanding questions from the assigned readings or online discussion.
+The discussions will be centered around a set of questions and discussion prompts.
+We will use our meeting time to address any outstanding questions from the assigned readings or other material.

 Course Goals